icon-community/icon.community/content/blog/2021/2021-09-02-fandiem-brings-music-entertainment-to-icon-network.md

 date: 2021-09-02
 slug: fandiem-brings-music-entertainment-to-icon-network-b4a646e4e0ae
 description:
-featured_image:
 ---

-### Fandiem Brings Music & Entertainment to ICON Network
+## Fandiem Brings Music & Entertainment to ICON Network

 ![](https://cdn-images-1.medium.com/max/800/1*-ElVdGRwiz6DX3LYYsxASg.jpeg)The 1.3 million-dollar sale of a [rock](https://www.cnbc.com/video/2021/08/24/etherrock-nft-sells-for-1-point-3-million-sale-prices-jump-in-week.html), [Paris Hilton](https://www.youtube.com/watch?v=oiN1_6pb_eE) schooling Jimmy Fallon, and [VISA](https://hypebeast.com/2021/8/visa-enters-nfts-cryptopunk-7610-acquisition-interview) adding CryptoPunks to its art collection are just a few headlines that are signaling that the NFT space is heating up.
 Amidst the NFT craze, we are excited to announce a new partnership with [Fandiem](http://winwith.fandiem.com/press-release-icon), an innovative non-profit fundraising platform for fans, to help grow ICON’s NFT ecosystem.